Elderberry Capers

 Safety Considerations

 There are no known side effects to eating dried, cooked or fermented elderberries.
-If you are pregnant, nursing or taking medication, it’s recommended to talk to your healthcare provider first.
+If you are pregnant, nursing, taking medication, Or have any prior health concerns. it’s recommended to talk to your healthcare provider first.

 If you harvesting your elderberries from the wild, make sure you are 100% positive of identification.
 Never consume a plant you are not sure what it is.
 View our disclaimer here.